Help! My Baby Won’t Sleep!

 Remember when you used to lay down, close your eyes, and just sleep?
 Remember when Saturdays meant you could sleep in?
 Remember when you were woken up by an alarm clock rather than a crying baby?

-There are many reasons why a baby won’t sleep, but when your baby is blind you have even more issues to consider.
+There are many reasons why a baby won’t sleep and many ways to address the issue.
 We’ve compiled five reasons why a baby might not sleep.
-Some of these problems are experienced by all babies, some are specific to blind babies.
 Following each sleep problem is a sleep solution, including ideas on how you may overcome your baby’s sleep problem.

 Each baby is different and what works for one may not work for another.
 Pick a solution that seems to best fit your situation and give it a week trial.
 If it doesn’t work, move on to another.
 We know you’ll find something that works!

-Sleep Problem #1: You rock and sing your baby to sleep and he goes down within five minutes.
+You rock and sing your baby to sleep and he goes down within five minutes.
 But for how long?
 He’s up again in an hour and you pick him up, rock him, and sing until he falls asleep again.
 An hour later, he’s up!
-And on it goes all night.
+And on and on it goes all night.
 While this approach can work as part of the Pick Up Put Down sleep training method, it does come with its drawbacks.

 Another good practice is to point out night time sounds to your baby.
 I like to take Ivan outside in the early evening hours so we can listen to the crickets chirping.
 He finds the sound very soothing and it helps calm him and transition him into the night time routine.
 Plus, as he gets older, he'll be able to identify the sounds of crickets as an evening sound.